CodeNinjaTech/medical-prescription-database/README.md

 ## Deliverables:

+### Task 1: Entity-Relationship Diagram (ERD)
+(10%)

-1. (10%) Use the Entity-Relationship Diagram (ERD) to model entities, relationships, attributes, cardinalities, and all necessary constraints.
+Use the Entity-Relationship Diagram (ERD) to model entities, relationships, attributes, cardinalities, and all necessary constraints.
 Use any tool you want to draw the ERD.

+### Task 2: Relational Schema and Data Insertion
+(10%)

-2. (10%) Create the relational schema in MySQL/SQLServer and insert a few records into the tables to test your queries below.
+Create the relational schema in MySQL/SQLServer and insert a few records into the tables to test your queries below.
 You will have to hand in the CREATE TABLE statements.

+### Task 3: SQL Queries
+(60%)

-3. (60%) Write SQL code and test it to your data for the following queries:
+Write SQL code and test it to your data for the following queries:
 a.
 Show the SSN and the name of male patients older than 30 years old that had at least one prescription ordered for them in 2021
 b.
 Show the SSN of female patients who had prescriptions ordered for them in 2021 for a total amount more than 1000€.
 c.
 For each area, show the area’s id, the area’s name and the total amount of drugs prescribed by doctors working in that area